Three Lions (song): "Three Lions (Lionesses Version)"

-In summer 2022, the song was rewritten slightly as England hosted UEFA Women's Euro 2022 and the England women's team made the final against Germany, which they won 2–1 in extra time to win the Lionesses' first ever major trophy and England's first major trophy (men's or women's) since the 1966 World Cup.
-The Lightning Seeds and Baddiel performed the new version with Chelcee Grimes and retired Lionesses Fara Williams, Rachel Yankey, Faye White, Rachel Brown and Anita Asante at the Electric Ballroom in Camden with Skinner in attendance.
+In summer 2022, the song was rewritten slightly as England hosted UEFA Women's Euro 2022 and the England women's team made the final against Germany, which they won 2–1 in extra time to win the Lionesses' first major trophy and England's first major football trophy (men's or women's) since the 1966 World Cup.
+The Lightning Seeds and Baddiel performed the new version with Chelcee Grimes and retired Lionesses Fara Williams, Rachel Yankey, Faye White, Rachel Brown-Finnis and Anita Asante at the Electric Ballroom in Camden with Skinner in attendance.
 This time, references were to current England women's players: